lrc-se/aoc-2022/README.md

 Exercises
 ---------

-There are also some re-implementations of puzzles from previous years, to get the hang of it before this year's event starts.
+There are also some re-implementations of puzzles from previous years, to get the hang of it before this year's event starts:

+### 2020: Day 4 (F#)

+Good match for pattern matching.
+Trying to maintain the functional approach as much as possible, with an alternative implementation using a discriminated union to enforce exhaustive matching at the price of longer code.

+### 2021: Day 14 (Nim)

+The `CountTable` type is very convenient for a common class of AoC problems.
+Nim does seem to enable quite compact code, but switching between value and reference semantics takes some getting used to.

 Puzzles
 -------